geoffreyangus/cs106r/notes/operators/operators.md

 ### Relational Operators

 Next, we have what are called relational operators.
-These operations come from the math you know and love, but they are used slightly differently in computer programming.
+Relational operators allow us to compare two expressions.
+The result of a relational operator is always a `True` or `False` value, just like logical operators.
+However, relational operators allow us to compare other types of values.

 Let's take the most simple operator, the **Equality Operator**, as an example.